 |The park was deeded to Covington on November 28, 1910.||Dave Schroeder wrote a brief history of Devou at this site.|

 |The eviction saga of Devou Park landmark Rufus Light from the park.||In July, 1934, over 25,000 citizens attended a celebration on July 4th in the beautiful 526-acre city park (Devou Park) commemorating the 100th anniversary of the incorporation of the city.|

 |5,000 people came to Devou for a community sing in May 21, 1921.||Egg Fight! at Devou, Easter, 1927.|

 |On the Water Wagon in Devou Park, 1912

 "11-26-12 Friend Theodore, I thought I would send you a picture of your school chum.
 On the water wagon.
 This appropriate picture was taken in "Devou Park" Covington, Ky, a week before I left God's chosen spot.
 Have gained seven pounds since.
 Lee Schmitt"

-from a Facebook post by Rose Taylor
+From a Facebook post by John Wilson